openshift/training/rc-setup.md

                                                 "key": "MYSQL_DATABASE",
                                                 "value": "root"

-    osc process -f db-template.json \
+    oc process -f db-template.json \
         -v MYSQL_USER=userMXG,MYSQL_PASSWORD=slDrggRv,MYSQL_DATABASE=root \
-        | osc create -f -
+        | oc create -f -

-`osc process` can be passed values for parameters, which will override auto-generation.
+`oc process` can be passed values for parameters, which will override auto-generation.

 It may take a little while for the MySQL container to download (if you didn't